 - Deathwing and Ravenwing units don’t put anything special on their knees.
 Their armor color tells you what company they’re in.

 - The Scout company doesn’t have a knee marking.
-Note that in addition to scouts, the 10th company has a full complement of Vanguard squads (Infiltrators, Incursors, Reivers, Eliminators, Suppressors, Invictor Warsuits), so an Infiltrator squad, for example, might be from any of companies 3–10.
+Note that in addition to scouts, the 10th company has a full complement of Vanguard squads (Infiltrators, Incursors, Reivers, Eliminators, Suppressors, Invictor Warsuits), so an Infiltrator squad, for example, might be from any of companies 3–7, or 10.
+(But not 8 or 9 because they’re all close support and fire support squads, respectively).

 - Each company has 1 chaplain and 1 apothecary in addition to its other command squad units, but there are chaplains and apothecaries that are not part of a company, so you can decide if yours is attached to that company or unassigned and paint his kneepad accordingly.
 Interrogator-Chaplains, Techmarines, and Librarians are not typically of a particular company.
 Even if they’re wearing Terminator Armour, they’re still not part of the 1st Company and so should also have green shoulder pads.
-(Asmodai or Ezekiel signs their checks and approves their overtime, not Belial.)
+(Asmodai or Ezekiel signs their checks and approves their overtime, not Belial.
+But, again, paint your army however you want.)

 Below, I’ll go over the major unit types and what goes on the shoulders.
-In general Dark Angels don’t vary their helmet colors, shoulder trims, etc.
+Many other Space Marine chapters assign a special helmet color to sergeants and officers, and use their shoulder trim to designate company colors.
+In general Dark Angels don’t do this.

 Character markings, 2nd Edition Codex: Angels of Death.